anderson-aristotle/game-project-scope-study/study.md

 -   How you plan to keep your code modular.
 -   What creative spin will you add to your project?
 -   How will you use version control to backup / track your project?
--   Do you plan to attempt any of the bonuses?
+-   What additional features will you build if you have extra time?

 You may want to submit pictures for your wireframes and/or user stories.
 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)